TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 lockIP
 """"""

-If a frontend or backend user logs into TYPO3, the user's session is locked to his/her IP address.
+If a frontend or backend user logs into TYPO3 CMS, the user's session is locked to his/her IP address.
 The "lockIP" configuration controls how many parts of the IP address have to match with the IP address used at authentication time.
 Possible values are: 0, 1, 2, 3 or 4 (integer)